PyRepair/maniple/LLMRepair/prompt_instructions/related_functions_v2.md

     # Details of this function are not the focal point

 class DocumentProcessor:
+    """
+    This class processes documents by appending text, removing text, and updating the title.
+    """

     def append_text(self, text: str) -> None:
         # The implementation details of this method are not our concern